 Professor Shabat became the first Distinguished Professor in the IUG in 2011.
 He was awarded the Distinguished Scholar Award, the Arab Fund Fellowship Program, Kuwait, 2007.
 He had been awarded the ISESCO Science Prize, 2010, and The TWAS Arab Regional Prize for 2016, Building Scientific Institutions, The World Academy of Sciences for the advancement of science in developing countries- Arab Regional Office), Egypt, 2016.
 He published more than 330 papers in international journals in optical science, physics, mathematics and education and presented many papers at local and international conferences.
 His research interests include nonlinear optical sensor, solar cells, renewable Energy, opto-electronics, magneto static surface waves, numerical techniques, applied mathematics, Nanotechnology and physics education.
 He supervised more than 35 postgraduate students (M.Sc and PhD) in mathematics and physics at Palestinian, Sudanese, Algerian and Egyptian universities.
 Recently he has established a Palestinian Optical Society (POS).
 He is an external examiner for BSc examinations, Msc dissertation and PhD theses in physics and mathematics at Palestinian and Egyptian universities.
 He is a senior member of IEEE, member of the Optical Society of America and fellow of TWAS who was the first fellow of TWAS in Palestine.

-He was elected Fellow of IAS in 2016.
+He was elected as an IAS Fellow in 2016.